wengzf20/wengzf20.github.io/_pages/Home.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Zifeng **Weng** is a research fellow at <a href="https://www.cares.cam.ac.uk">Cambridge CARES</a>, <a href="https://nus.edu.sg">National University of Singapore</a>.
+Zifeng **Weng** is a <a href="https://www.cares.cam.ac.uk/personal-profiles/?offset=8&profile_id=594">research fellow</a> at the Department of Mechanical Engineering, National University of Singapore.
 His research interests include

 - Numerical simulation for renewable fuels in energy conversion processes
-- Advanced concepts and their fundamentals in energy and propulsion systems
+- Advanced concepts and their fundamentals in propulsion systems
 - Data-driven, reduced-order modeling methods
 - Computational fluid dynamics